Zymbit-Docs/docs/content/tutorials/aws-iot/verify-sigs/index.md

 #### Verifying Signature of Encrypted Data with Zymkey Public Key on AWS

 **Signature Verification Lambda function**
-Below is the AWS Lambda function that will validate Zymkey signatures.
-An AWS Lambda function is simply code that will run on the cloud based on a configured trigger.
-For this demonstration, the trigger will be data published to a specific topic, pub_key_validate, on AWS IoT.
+An AWS Lambda function is code that runs on the cloud based on a configured trigger.
+For this demonstration, the trigger will be data published to a specific topic, `pub_key_validate`, on AWS IoT.
 From there the lambda function can validate signatures and talk with any other AWS service.

-The function is written in terms of a lambda_handler.
-The **event** that it gets passed is simply the JSON string published to AWS IoT, the Python lambda context automatically converts **event** from a JSON string to Python dictionary.
+The function is written in terms of a **lambda_handler**.
+The **event** that it gets passed is the JSON string published to AWS IoT.
+The Python lambda context automatically converts **event** from a JSON string to Python dictionary.

 ```python